October 22, 2024

 Instructions

-• Heat enough oil for deep frying in a pot or deep fryer pan over medium-high heat.
+• Heat enough oil for deep frying in a pot or a deep fryer pan over medium-high heat.

 Video